Mountain-Hydrology-Research-Group/data-analysis/book/modules/module5/homework5.md

 ## Problem 2: The best graphics

 One of our greatest challenges in data analysis is to be able to visualize the information in the data and convey that information to others.
 Consider various scientific papers you have read (on any subject related to your scientific/engineering discipline) and pick out your favorite graphical representation of data (e.g., the best figure).
 Include your top two choices in your homework submission with a brief statement of why you chose these figures.
 We'll share some of these favorite figures in class.

+## Problem 3: Peer Reviews (CEWA 565)

+Complete the peer review(s) that you were assigned on Canvas.
+Your review should be thoughtful, but it does not need to be long, nor does it need to focus on minor spelling or grammar mistakes.
+Write a few sentences describing the most important change that can be made to improve the draft (e.g. "reorganize the paragraphs to better explain X", "add more supporting evidence for the topic statement").
+Refer to the prior homework assignment to see guidelines for the draft project reports. (the rubric for the final report is available for your reference [here](/overview/b-project.html))